Documentation Index

 3. Click Add to dataset management.

-5. Click Dataset management to go to Dataset management.
+5. Click Continue to dataset management to go to Dataset Management.

 6. The Dataset Management screen is displayed, showing the added Dataset without bundle.